Natural Sciences and Engineering Research Council of Canada

-Alliance International Quantum grants
+Alliance International Catalyst Quantum grants

 Overview

 Quantum science is the study, manipulation and control of systems at the atomic and subatomic level.
 Quantum technologies are at the leading edge of science and innovation, both in Canada and worldwide.
-They will support the growth and transformation of key sectors, enable new economic opportunities, and help advance a range of benefits for society.
-Canada is a leader in quantum research, and Canadian scientists are well-positioned to capitalize on these opportunities.
+They will support the growth and transformation of key sectors, enable new economic opportunities and help advance a range of benefits for society.
+Canada is a leader in quantum research, and Canadian scientists are well positioned to capitalize on these opportunities.

 • quantum communications